maleeshagimshan98/infinite-messenger-core/README.md

 ### Create new conversation

 call `newThread()` method as follows.
 This saves the conversation data for all participants.
+Pass participant user's data as below object. *(Don't send current user as a participant, current user is automatically set as a participant)*

 ````
     messenger.newThread(
         [
-            //... user object
+            //... participant object
             {
                 id : "00002",
                 name : "test user 2",